- Thin mat material is engineered specifically as an acoustic absorber for automotive interiors

 Built for Lasting Noise Absorption

-The internal web of the product is comprised of a combination of polyester (PE) and polypropylene (PP) fibers.
+The internal web of the product is composed of a combination of polyester (PE) and polypropylene (PP) fibers.
 The PP fibers are extremely fine, allowing for high-energy absorption without adding weight.
 The thicker PE fibers add loft, strength and stability to the web.
-A reinforcing scrim and exterior membranes attached to one or both sides enhance acoustic performance.

-Our Thinsulate Acoustic Insulation TH4320 can be processed by conventional techniques such as die cutting.
+Our Thinsulate Acoustic Insulation TAI2099 can be processed using conventional techniques such as die cutting.
 It attaches easily using ultrasonic welding, hot melt adhesive or mechanical fasteners.
-Choose Thinsulate Acoustic Insulation TH4320 with an exterior membrane on one side to face the noise source for enhanced acoustic performance, or with membranes on both sides to save tooling and installation costs.

 The Science Behind How Thinsulate Acoustic Insulation Absorbs Noise